noaa-nws-cpc/realtime-oni/docs/HOW-TO-RUN.md

 This script can be run with no arguments.
 When executed, the following things happen:

 1. Yesterday's date is set as the update date by default
-2. The script `$REATIME_ONI/scripts/update-sst-archive.pl` is executed to update the daily SST archive with data for the update date and any dates that had preliminary data or no data on previous runs using the list in `$REALTIME_ONI/work/update-sst-archive.dates`
+2. The script `$REATIME_ONI/scripts/update-sst-archive.pl` is executed to update the daily SST archive with data for the update date and any dates that had preliminary data or no data on previous runs using the list in `$REALTIME_ONI/work/update-sst-archive.dates`.
+The 30 days prior to the update date are also scanned for missing data, and any missing dates are also added to the update list.
-3. The script `$REATIME_ONI/scripts/update-daily-oni-archive.pl` is executed to calculate the ONI using the 90-day period ending on the update date and to update the daily ONI archive (the file `$DATA_OUT/observations/ocean/long_range/global/oni-avhrr/{yyyy}/oni-90day-ending-{yyyy}{mm}{dd}.txt` is created)
+3. The script `$REATIME_ONI/scripts/update-daily-oni-archive.pl` is executed to calculate the ONI using the 1-, 14-, and 90-day periods ending on the update date and to update the daily ONI archive (the files `$DATA_OUT/observations/ocean/long_range/global/oni-avhrr/{yyyy}/oni-{n}day-ending-{yyyy}{mm}{dd}.txt` are created)
 4. The script `$REATIME_ONI/scripts/update-monthly-oni-archive.pl` is executed to calculate the ONI using the most recent three completed months prior to the update date and to update the monthly ONI archive (the file `$DATA_OUT/observations/ocean/long_range/global/oni-avhrr/{yyyy}/oni-{MMM}.txt` is created)
 5. If anything failed, the driver script exits with a non-zero value